 The term project includes the following deliverables:

 - 1 paragraph project abstract indicating which project option you chose and describing in general terms what you will do and what the budget is for your project.
-This is due at the end of week 8 (i.e., this week).
+This is due at the end of Week 8.
 (10 points)

 Please use the Term Project Rubric as a guide for implementing your project.
 It describes all the pieces that need to be present in order to earn an A, such as discussions of cost and security considerations.

-By the end of this week, you need to submit an abstract (summary) of your project idea.
+By the end of week 8, you need to submit an abstract (summary) of your project idea.
 Submit this to the corresponding drop box on Canvas in the form of a document of 200 - 300 words.
 The instructor will review immediately and post any concerns or needed modifications.